stfbk/mig-t/doc/language.md

 > Note that `check` accepts only the `is present` tag.

-> Note that by default, all the values read from a message (only message, not json) are URL-decoded before the checks are executed.
+> Note that by default, all the values read from a message that contains url-encoded values (only message, not json) are URL-decoded before the checks are executed.
 You can disable this behaviour by using `url decode` = false

 In passive tests the checks's result are intended as the entire test result, so all the checks has to pass to have a successfull test.